willpuckett/smote/posts/typelording.md

 title: "Typelording with Fauna and Fresh"
 tags: [ deno, fresh, fauna, webdev ]
 publish_date: 2023-02-10
-snippet: "A few weeks ago, I started playing with using Fauna along with the Fresh framework.
-The purportedly global nature of Fauna seems to be a natural paring with Deno deploy.
-I'm not a database person, and I want someone to do it for me, which Fauna kind of does well."

 ---

 A few weeks ago, I started playing with using Fauna along with the Fresh